Let's face it. The global stock markets are pretty scary for many people.

 What About Investing in Land?

-Before we dive into the best REITs discussion, I want to offer an alternative that many people think about but don't pursue – raw land.
+Before diving into the best REITs discussion, I want to offer an alternative that many people think about but don't pursue – raw land.
 The main reason cited for not seeking a land investment is the upfront investment needed.
 However, there are land investments that offer lower initial investments.
 FarmTogether manages one of those investments.

 FarmTogether is not a Real Estate Investment Trust (REIT).
 With FarmTogether, you select the farmland, its location, and the type of crops.
 You pick and choose.
 The investor has full control of where their money gets invested.
 Investors own units of an entity solely devoted to the ownership and operation of an asset.
 REIT shares, on the other hand, do not classify as physical ownership of a piece of real estate.
 You are not only at the mercy of that company management decisions, but you are also bound to their strategy, the properties they purchase, and ultimately to the stock market's constant instability.